-- General traffic, traffic noise, parking and safety impacts associated with major / signature events. - Public accessibility to events and activities.
+- General traffic, traffic noise, parking and safety impacts associated with major / signature events - Impacts on the amenity, character and quiet enjoyment of the rural area - · Potential impacts on community cohesion.

 These issues are considered in more detail below.

 6.1 Identified social and economic benefits